Tanukichan

-Tanukichan (born Hannah van Loon) is an American singer-songwriter based in San Francisco.
+Hannah Junghwa van Loon, known professionally as Tanukichan, is an American singer-songwriter based in San Francisco.

 Her debut album Sundays was released on July 13, 2018 via Company Records with production by Chaz Bear of Toro y Moi.
 Following the release of Sundays, van Loon supported the musical act Kero Kero Bonito on their 2018 tour.
 Prior to Sundays, van Loon independently released her EP Radiolove and an early version of the song “Bitter Medicine” in 2016.

-On March 3, 2023, Tanukichan released her second album GIZMO on Company Records, also produced by Chaz Bear.
+On March 3, 2023, van Loon released her second album GIZMO on Company Records, also produced by Chaz Bear.
+In June and July 2023, she was the supporting act for Melanie Martinez on all 29 stops of her North American PORTALS Tour.
+Van Loon was the special guest for Alex G and Alvvays' co-headline 2023 Summer Tour that took place in August.

 Early life

 Van Loon was raised in the San Francisco Bay Area in a Christian family.
 She grew up performing classical music, studying keyboard, violin, guitar, and bass.
 Van Loon first began playing in ensembles as a fiddle player in a bluegrass band.
 During this time she was enrolled at University of California, Berkeley, majoring in mathematics.
 She later spent four years in San Francisco pop band Trails and Ways.

 Van Loon's stage name refers to the addition of the Japanese honorific chan to the name of the tanuki, an animal which has significance in much of Japanese folklore.
 While growing up, van Loon was often referred to as "Hannah-chan".